 "I have received support and supervision that has been truly exemplary.
 My supervisory team has, since I began my research, provided me with guidance, advice, suggestions and direction that have been nothing less than crucial.
 My research is thorough, strong and original because of this.
 As a practice-based researcher, my project has required me to learn programming code.
 My supervisory team aided in procuring the necessary tutorial support for me to accomplish this.
 Through Kingston University, I have also received training towards my future ambitions as a teacher in higher education and valuable research student training sessions.

-"I have made liberal use of the Learning Resource Centres at both Knights Park and Penrhyn Road during the course of my research, and have consistently found their content beneficial and comprehensive.
-I have also undertaken digital media modules in order to learn the programming skills my research required, and found the computer labs at Penrhyn Road exceptional.
+"I have made liberal use of the Learning Resource Centres at both Knights Park and Penrhyn Road during the course of my research; I have consistently found their content beneficial and comprehensive.
+I have also undertaken digital media modules in order to learn the programming skills my research required; I found the computer labs at Penrhyn Road exceptional.

-"The location of Kingston University could not be more perfect.
-While I deliberately reside less than half an hour away from the Knights Park and Penrhyn Road campuses, my research has often required me to venture into London for conferences and exhibitions.
+"The location of Kingston University is perfect.
+While I deliberately reside less than half-an-hour away from the Knights Park and Penrhyn Road campuses, my research has often required me to venture into London for conferences and exhibitions.
 Kingston's location has made this very straightforward.

 "As an international student, I feel valued and supported at Kingston University.
 The International Student Advisory Centre, in particular, has consistently guided and supported my visa applications, as well as answering any questions I may have.
 My experience as a research student has been thoroughly positive in every way."